What Is an Employer of Record (EOR)?

 What an Employer of Record does not automatically solve

-This is one section most weak pages miss.
 An EOR can make international hiring easier, but it does not mean every legal and commercial issue disappears.
 Businesses still need to think about practical risk, how embedded the person will be, IP and confidentiality, data handling, and whether the model fits the market they are hiring into.

 Tax and legal questions